-A small doubt will float into my head and the storyboards light up.
-It’s like there’s an entire room of writers in my brain that sit around projecting doomsday scenarios into my imagination.
+A small doubt floats into my head and the storyboards light up.
+It’s as if there’s an entire room of writers in my brain who sit around projecting doomsday scenarios onto my imagination.

 Mark Twain said, “I am an old man and have known a great many troubles, but most of them never happened.”

-Most of us suffer more in our minds than in reality.
-We worry the most about things that could happen.
+We often suffer more in our minds than in reality.
+We worry most about what could happen.
 Most of which, of course, never do.

-I need my imagination to create.
-But spending too much time up there is one of my most destructive habits.
+We need our imaginations to create.
+But spending too much time up there is a destructive habit.

 4 Not Sleeping

-Same goes for not eating right or exercising.
-In fact, when I’m feeling miserable it’s almost always because I’m not taking care of one of these three things.
+Same goes for not eating right or not exercising.
+If you’re feeling miserable, I’ll bet you’re ignoring one of these three pillars of health.

 Health is the foundation of everything else.
-When I ignore health I always lose.
+When we ignore health we always lose.

 5 Being Jealous